skoppe/dconf-2022/slides.md

 <div class="flex flex-row">
 <div class="w-1/2">
-Because there is always an owner:<br>
-- there is always a place to forward errors to<br>
+Because there is always an owner there is always a place to forward errors to<br>

-- cancellation naturally flows from the owner to the async function.
+Just like exception bubble up the callstack, we want a similar bubbling upwards.

+This avoids ignored exceptions.

+If an asynchronous computations errors, the owner still has to wait for any other asynchronous computations it might have started.
+The natural conclusion is that it needs a way to cancel asynchronous computations.

+That way in the presence of errors, it can cancel any outstanding work, before completing with an error itself.

 </div>

 <div class="w-1/2">